jjtan/file-storage-node/README.md

 ## Scalability
  - The existing implementation should be able to handle multiple uploads and downloads at once unless we end up with the same filekey (right now a md5sum of the file name, uploader ip and time).
 This problem can be solved by doing a quick check with Redis to see if a filekey is in use.
 To scale further we can spin up multiple machines (load balanced) with a shared file system (maybe nfs? but I bet there are better technologies out there) or we could move file storage off to some central machine (or even a cluster with replication), at which point our concern will be with our network as our frontends hit our file servers.
  - Large files have not been sufficiently tested on this app, but work will need to happen to properly support large file downloads so that we can resume from a partial download in the case of a broken connection.
 The user should be able to specify from what to what byte they would like.

+## Resiliency
+ - Work needs to be done here too.
+At the moment we return a relevant status code but we could improve error responses.
+More testing of error cases needs to be done here too.
+ - There are possible race conditions because of redis expiring data and the unimplemented file clean up script.
+The idea is to return 410 (resource gone) in all these cases.
+I believe this is implemented, but more testing it necessary.
+ - I also want to make asynchronous the file encryption and sha1 generation.
+This will allow for faster responses but the trade off is that a user could upload a file and share the download link and the link won't work (yet).
+This is a design decision.